 - Here click on Change plan settings next to the power plan you are currently

-- Now, Find PCI Express and expend it.
+- Now, Find PCI Express and expand it.

 - Then expend Link state power management.